Jamie-L-Cross/SOE-DSGE-SV/README.md

 The main script is labelled MAIN.

-The source code was written in MATLAB R2017a and requires Dynare version 4.4.3 or sooner.
+The source code was written in MATLAB R2015b along with Dynare version 4.4.3.